 This 3 p.m.
 Friday program engages attendees in moderated dialogue about current international events, with an emphasis on U.S. foreign policy issues.
 Jeff Dieterich, a retired Foreign Service Officer with 35 years of government experience, leads the forum.

 The Herb Study meets at 8:30 a.m.
 Wednesdays at the Train Station.
 Herb enthusiasts present programs on a wide variety of herbs and their uses in food, crafts and health.
 Participants have the opportunity to experience the wonders of herbs and many times are able to bring samples home to try.
+For more information, download the Herb Study Brochure or read the weekly Lakesider newspaper.

 The Lakeside Heritage Society, Inc. is a private, non-profit organization dedicated to collecting, preserving and exhibiting the history of Lakeside and the Marblehead Peninsula.
 The society’s museum, archives and educational programs are supported through membership dues, donations and proceeds from annual benefit sales, books and special projects.